A Scalable Entity-Based Framework for Auditing Bias in LLMs: Introduction

 LLMs are now integral to decision-making tools across diverse sectors~\cite{li2024fundamental}.
 While their predictive capabilities enable rapid deployment with minimal domain expertise~\cite{qin2024large}, internalized biases that manifest in varying downstream tasks~\cite{haque2025comprehensive,xu2024survey} can compromise their reliability.
 Addressing these fairness issues is critical for high-stakes domains such as politics~\cite{motokiMoreHumanHuman2024}, geopolitics~\cite{rivera2024escalation, sanchez2025large}, and economics~\cite{ash2025large}.

 However, quantifying bias in realistic environments remains an open and evolving challenge.
-Prior analyses emphasize that ``bias'' in NLP is a multifaceted phenomenon tied to power, social meaning, and measurement choices~\cite{blodgett2020language}, and that large-scale text corpora can encode and amplify social and representational patterns~\cite{bender2021stochastic}.
+Indeed, prior work shows that ``bias'' in NLP is not a single, fixed property, but depends on social context, power dynamics, and measurement choices~\cite{blodgett2020language}.
+At the same time, large-scale text corpora can encode and amplify existing social and representational patterns~\cite{bender2021stochastic}, making bias both context-dependent and difficult to measure reliably.
 In practice, auditing methods prioritize experimental control over ecological validity.
 Political compasses and template-based benchmarks~\cite{nangia2020crows} force models into artificial, constrained interaction formats that do not reflect practical LLM use~\cite{hartmannPoliticalIdeologyConversational2023}.
-These abstractions imply that bias is a stable property, overlooking its contextual dependence.
-Such evaluations may capture surface-level preferences rather than behavior that meaningfully impacts downstream applications, limiting their external validity~\cite{rottgerPoliticalCompassSpinning2024}.
-At the same time, auditing bias in real-world data is challenging because few datasets exist that allow systematic variation of entities, making it difficult to isolate bias from factors like topic, syntax, or narrative context~\cite{elbouanani-etal-2025-analyzing}.
-This trade-off between control and realism underscores the need for audit methods that maintain task fidelity while enabling the systematic isolation of bias~\cite{ribeiro-etal-2020-beyond}.
+As a result, bias is often treated as a stable property, overlooking its contextual dependence.
+As such, these evaluations may capture surface-level preferences rather than behavior that meaningfully impacts downstream applications, limiting their external validity~\cite{rottgerPoliticalCompassSpinning2024}.
+At the same time, auditing bias in real-world data is challenging because it is difficult to systematically control relevant variables, making it hard to separate bias from factors such as topic, syntax, or narrative context~\cite{elbouanani-etal-2025-analyzing}.
+This trade-off between control and realism underscores the need for audit methods that maintain task fidelity while still enabling the isolation of bias~\cite{ribeiro-etal-2020-beyond}.

 We propose a flexible, entity-based framework for bias analysis to reconcile statistical rigor with ecological validity.
-Following~\cite{blodgett2020language}, we operationalize \emph{entity bias} as systematic, evidence-light differences in model outputs attributable to entity identity under controlled templates.
-Our measurements capture model priors and associations rather than ground-truth properties of entities.
-Therefore, they should not be interpreted as objective assessments of entities.
+Following~\cite{blodgett2020language}, we operationalize \emph{entity bias} as the change in model predictions induced solely by substituting the entity in an otherwise identical input, where the provided text already determines the correct label.
+In this setting, the predicted label should remain invariant to the entity; any deviation therefore reflects reliance on the entity name rather than the evidence in the text.
 By systematically varying entities within consistent task contexts, we enable generalizable bias measurements across domains and LLM configurations.